Twipped/CurvyAndTrans.com/posts/2019-04-03.1023.D0C809/index.md

   <a href="../24-3.jpeg"><img src="/images/filler.png" data-src="../24-3.sm.jpeg" alt="MORPHEUS: Because he's expecting to wake up."></a>
 </div>

 One of the most common compliments I get on transition timeline photos is how different my eyes look, how dead they looked before, and how bright with life they are now.
 Trans women know this look very well, we see it in most of our old photos, a loss of hope for the future because the world is what it is and we believe we cannot escape it.
-You can always spot a trans egg because of that look in their eyes.
+You can often spot a trans person experiencing depersonalization because of that look in their eyes.

 <div class="matrix-row lightbox">
   <a href="../25-1.jpeg"><img src="/images/filler.png" data-src="../25-1.sm.jpeg" alt="MORPHEUS: You know something."></a>